 What we say:

-As you can't see the temple from ground level, the vast majority of visitors who arrive at Siem Reap via ferry whistle into Siem Reap oblivious to the site.
+As you can’t see the temple from ground level, the vast majority of visitors who head out for a tour of the lake to Chong Kneas floating village or arriving by ferry into Siem Reap are oblivious to the site.

-Phnom Krom sits within a 50m square enclosure, upon which are three ruined sandstone towers on a north-south axis.
+Phnom Krom sits within a 50-metre-square enclosure, upon which are three ruined sandstone towers on a north-south axis.
 Running from north to south the towers are dedicated to Vishnu, Shiva and Brahma.

 Partly due to age, partly due to the use of sandstone and partly due to the prevailing strong winds that blow off the Tonle Sap, the decorative works throughout this site are in very poor condition.
-Nevertheless, the site is not a complete loss, as the views — all 360 degrees of them, taking in from the Tonle Sap to the Western Baray — are absolutely magnificent.
+Nevertheless, the site is not a complete loss as the views — all 360 degrees of them, taking in the Tonle Sap to the West Baray — are absolutely magnificent, especially when the lake has flooded and creeps up ever closer to the foot of the hill.
+The best time to visit is late afternoon.

 More details12km from Siem Reap